easimon/maximize-build-space/README.md

 - **This action is a hack, really**, and on a "works for me" basis.
 It has been built by reverse-enginnering undocumented parts of the Github runner setup, which might change in the future -- up to the point where this action ceases to work.
 For sure you're voiding the warranty on Github runners when using this. **If you are not running into disk space issues with the default runner setup, don't use it.**.
 - Removal of unnecessary software is currently implemented by `rm -rf` on specific folders, not by using a package manager.
 While this is quick and easy, it might delete dependencies that are required implicitly and so break your build (e.g. because your build job uses a .NET based tool and you removed the required runtime).
-- The LVM image file on the root partition is created sparse, which makes the available space on the root volume larger than it acutally is.
-You should not consider to have more space on the root volume available than specified in `root-reserve-mb`, otherwise you might run into surprising "out of space" situations.
+- The LVM image files on the root and temp partition are created sparse, which makes the available space on the original volumes appear larger than it acutally is.
+You should not consider to have more space on the root volume available than specified in `root-reserve-mb`, and consider `/mnt` full, otherwise you might run into surprising "out of space" situations.
 While your build job will run (and consume disk space) in `$GITHUB_WORKSPACE` mostly, other parts might require additional space on `/` as well -- most notable being `/var/lib/docker` for docker images, when running docker build steps.
 While it would be possible to create the image non-sparse, I found only quite time-consuming ways to do so (write zeros with dd, e.g.).

 Btw: the choice of removable packages is not an expression of dislike against these -- they were just the largest folders for a single toolkit I could find quickly.
 The list of removable items might grow over time (also the implementation of removal).